MasonProtter/SpecializeVarargs.jl/README.md

 # SpecializeVarargs.jl

-SpecializeVarargs.jl does one thing: force to julia to create and specialize on a given number of varadic arguments:
+SpecializeVarargs.jl does one thing: force to julia to create and specialize on a given number of varadic arguments.
+This is likely only useful to people doing very complicated codegen in high performance situations.

 ```julia
 julia> using SpecializeVarargs